 Oddly, it is surprisingly hard to find a recipe for simple, quick, and easy bran muffins, the assumption (perhaps) being that either everyone already knows how to make them or they are somehow boring if they have not been embellished in some way.

 It is simple.
 It is not gluten-free, not vegan, and not low-fat.
 It does not have blueberries nor is it made with oat bran or bananas or in a crockpot.
 Not that there is anything wrong with any of those things.
 But sometimes you just want a straight-up bran muffin.
 This recipe does have raisins.
-But that is almost mandatory in a bran muffin.
+But that is practically mandatory in a bran muffin.

 Rather than using bran cereal or something similar use actual wheat bran.
 You can get it at the store, possibly in the health foods aisle that most stores seem to have these days.
 If your supermarket does not have an aisle like that, you can also get wheat bran online.